MobtgZhang/th7-model-zoo/README.md

 # th7-model-zoo
-The model zoo for Deep Learning Library torch7
+The model zoo for torch7 deep learning library